Frank Reddaway Ltd v Banham

-Frank Reddaway made machine belting which he sold under the name "Camel Hair Belting" for many years.
-George Banham was a former employee of Reddaway who left to start his own business manufacturing machine belting which he also called "Camel Hair Belting".
+Frank Reddaway (c.1855-1943) made machine belting which he sold under the name "Camel Hair Belting" for many years.
+He had founded his business in Pendleton, Lancashire around 1874 and converted it into a limited liability company in 1892.
+George Banham was a former employee of Reddaway who left to start his own business manufacturing machine belting which he also later called "Camel Hair Belting".

+Legal proceedings

 Reddaway sued Banham for passing off.
 He argued that there was a large portion of the public who recognized the name "Camel Hair Belting" as his product.
 He was also able to demonstrate that there were people who were getting the products confused.
+The case went to a jury trial in Manchester in 1894.

-The Court of Appeal held that the name was merely descriptive and so could not be protected.
+The Court of Appeal in 1895 held that the name was merely descriptive and so could not be protected.